Kolbe shines as Toulouse bounce back to see off La Rochelle - France 24

 Kolbe, though, put his stamp on the match with his second try just after the half-hour, stepping in off the right touchline to burst through a series of limp tackles and touch down beside the posts.

-Leading 20-10 at the break, Toulouse added another penalty before La Rochelle came again with a try from South Africa full-back Dillyn Leyds.
+Leading 20-10 at the break, Toulouse added another penalty before La Rochelle came again with a try from South African full-back Dillyn Leyds.

-The boot of Ramos, however, who kicked three conversions and six penalties, was remorseless and Sofiane Guitone's try two minutes from time added the gloss to Toulouse's first win of the season.
+But the boot of Ramos, who kicked three conversions and six penalties, was remorseless and Sofiane Guitoune's try two minutes from time added the gloss to Toulouse's first win of the season.

 © 2020 AFP